rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

 :revision: 1.0

-.. the Scientific Technical Report (STR) number.
+.. the Scientific Technical Report (STR) number (LIBRARY INPUT).
 Fill in if you know it

 :strNum:

-.. the doi.
+.. the doi (AUTHOR OR GIPP/GEOFON INPUT).
 Fill in if you know it.
 For info on the doi format see https://en.wikipedia.org/wiki/Digital_object_identifier#Nomenclature
    Example: http://doi.org/10.2312/GFZ.b103-xxxxx

 :doi:

 ..
-The urn.
+The urn (LIBRARY INPUT).
 Fill in if you know it.
    Example: urn\:nbn:de\:kobv\:b103-xxxxx (remember to escape colons with backslash) Just a side-note for developers the sphinx builder will raise a warning as rst interprets it urn as URL.
 Please ignore the warning

 :urn:

-.. the issn.
+.. the issn (LIBRARY INPUT).
 Fill in if you know it (e.g.: 2190-7110)

 :issn:

-.. the publication year.
+.. the publication year (LIBRARY INPUT).
 Fill in if you know it (e.g., 2016)

 :publicationYear:

-.. the publication year.
+.. the publication month (LIBRARY INPUT).
 Fill in if you know it (e.g., October)

 :publicationMonth:

-.. this field is optional and will be rendered (in latex only) under the section "Supplementary datasets:" in the back of the cover page.
+..
+(OPTIONAL AUTHOR INPUT) this field is optional and will be rendered (in latex only) under the section "Supplementary datasets:" in the back of the cover page.
 Fill it with a bibliographic citation to a publication (if any)

 :supplDatasets:

-.. this field is optional and will be rendered (in latex only) under the section "Recommended citation for chapter:" in the back of the cover page.
+.. this field is OPTIONAL and will be rendered (in latex only) under the section "Recommended citation for chapter:" in the back of the cover page.
 Fill it with a bibliographic citation to a publication (if any)